khushi-praween/khushi-siddiqui__/README.md

 # khushi-siddiqui__
-This  is my first repository
+This  is my first repository.
+Author__khushi praween.